LioCrea/MusicAnalyser.JS/README.md

 JS side:

 1. Copy and paste the code
-2. Change the source audio.src (line 4), ie the music you want to play
+2. Change the source audio.src (line 4): put the path of your music
+3. The highest sounds are catched by adding a smooth red to white linear gradient.
+You can change it easily straight in the script.

-HTML side: just create a canvas tag
+HTML side: just create a canvas tag with "analyser_render" ID.